xieweiAlex/English_Learning/words/2023/words-July.md

+One of my all time favoriate shows.
+The ball is in your court now.

+For some reason, vs I don’t know why.

-on a time crunch.
+**on a time crunch**.

 defile ??

 Which billionaires lost out?
 The 2023 **crony**-capitalism index War, **tech woes** and **cock-ups** **pummelled** certain **plutocrats**. -